Figuring out how to help a friend after surgery can be a bit of a challenge, but there are some real answers that they will benefit from!

 Positive distractions are a must during the recovery period.
 Surgery takes a major toll on both mental and physical health and your loved one will need to feed off of any energy you can bring.

 This means that you don’t have to constantly focus on their health.
-They may enjoy your company as the best distraction of their day, so play some video games, board games, or find some funny memes to laugh about.
+They may enjoy your company as the best distraction of their day, so play some video games or board games, or find some funny memes to laugh about.

 Do your best to maintain a smile and keep all of your interactions light.
 Unless your loved one wants to pour their heart out, be prepared to spend a little time watching funny movies or talking about cute memories you may have shared.
 It’s an easy way that you can help.